-Upon graduating high school, I attended Fordham University in New York City where I studied Finance and Art History.
-Studying in the city was invigorating, enlightening and challenging.
-An apparent byproduct of my art history minor and the dynamic culture surrounding me, I gravitated away from finance and more toward the arts during my studies, and after receiving my degree in Finance, I promptly put that to no use whatsoever by entering the publishing industry in Manhattan.
-For nearly two years after leaving Fordham, I spent much time in both the steel canyons of New York City and amid the hills, valleys and waterfalls of northeastern New Jersey (yes, they do exist).
-It was during this time that I began to closely relate the machines and intricate mechanical systems of my father’s designs which I grew up surrounded by, to the complex rhythms, structures and patterns he discovered in the nature and the wild - resulting an outcome of his first serious creative forays into the visual and musical arts.
+Michael attended Fordham University in New York City where he earned a degree in Finance with a minor in Art History.
+After receiving his degree in Finance, he promptly put that to no use whatsoever by entering the publishing industry in Manhattan.
+For two years after leaving Fordham, he spent his time in both the steel canyons of New York City, and amid the hills, valleys and waterfalls of northeastern New Jersey.
+It was during this time that he began to closely relate the machines and intricate mechanical designs of his father’s work, with the complex rhythms, structures and patterns he discovered in the nature and the wild - resulting an outcome of his first serious creative forays into the visual and musical arts.

 An avid trail runner, his moving meditations in the hills and hollows of the New Jersey’s Ramapo Mountain Range led him to return to college for further exploration of the arts and sciences.
 At the University of Maryland, Michael studied Mathematics, Engineering, Sculpture and Music, and began traveling North America to explore the most intense offerings of the natural world.
 Today he will proudly declare that he has camped, run, hiked and mountaineered in well over seventy of the United States National Parks and Forests, with lifelong visits totaling well into the hundreds.
-Michael graduated University of Maryland with a degree in structural engineering and an overflowing fascination with science, the arts, nature and the patterns that bind them together.
-I was fortunate enough to practice engineering with some of the leading engineering firms in the Washington, DC metropolis; for the final six years of my career with one of the leading firms in the world working on such structures as Frank Lloyd Wright’s Falling Water, The Smithsonian’s Hirshhorn Museum and Sculpture Garden and National Museum of American History.
+Michael graduated University of Maryland with a degree in structural engineering and a deepened fascination with science, the arts, nature and the patterns that bind them together.
+He practiced engineering with some of the leading engineering firms in the Washington, DC metropolis; in the final six years of his career he was with one of the leading firms in the world, Silman, working on such structures as Frank Lloyd Wright’s Falling Water, the Smithsonian’s Hirshhorn Museum and Sculpture Garden and the National Museum of American History.